 Warwick Ibah Luxury Villas & Spa

-When you a stay at Warwick Ibah Luxury Villas & Spa in Ubud, you'll be on the riverwalk, within a 5-minute walk of Gunung Lebah Temple and Blanco Museum.Featured amenities include a business center, complimentary newspapers in the lobby, and dry cleaning/laundry services.A roundtrip airport shuttle is provided for a surcharge (available 24 hours), and free self parking is available onsite.
+When you stay at Warwick Ibah Luxury Villas & Spa in Ubud, you'll be on the riverwalk, just steps from Campuhan Ridge Walk and 11 minutes by foot from Ubud Royal Palace.Featured amenities include a computer station, complimentary newspapers in the lobby, and dry cleaning/laundry services.A roundtrip airport shuttle is provided for a surcharge (available 24 hours), and free self parking is available onsite.
 Read More...

 Pura Gunung Lebah Temple